 - People who work from home.
 If you do happen to have a choice as to what speakers you use at your work desk, then why rob yourself of a good experience?

 - Basically, everyone to be honest.
-Whether you’re a gamer, someone looking to do some at-home audio production, or really don’t care about quality and just want your audio to be louder than the built-in computer speakers, these are for you.
+Whether you’re a gamer, someone looking to do some at-home audio production, or really don’t care about quality and just want your audio to be louder than the built-in computer speakers for when you’re showing friends and family those videos from your last vacation, then these are for you.
+Trust us, you won’t realize you want them until you need them for something.

 Related: Best Bluetooth speakers